LucaNerlich/spring-boot-google-oauth-nextjs-example/README.md

      - Assuming you have a wildcard ssl cert for `example.com`, add `example.com` as `COOKIE_DOMAIN` here
    - `server.servlet.session.cookie.same-site=lax`
      - The Google login redirect will not work with `same-site=strict` and a wildcard domain
-   - the following settings are needed, when running the Spring Boot app behind a reverse proxy such as nginx.
-If these are not set, the internal "getProtocol" from Spring Boot will return `http` instead of `https` during the login flow, which will fail the Google OAuth redirect requirement of an redirect uri that starts with `https`
+   - The following settings are required when running the Spring Boot application behind a reverse proxy such as nginx.
+If these are not set, Spring Boot's internal `getProtocol()` will return `http` instead of `https` during the login flow, which will fail the Google OAuth redirect requirement for a redirect uri that starts with `https`.
      - `server.forward-headers-strategy=framework`
      - `server.tomcat.redirect-context-root=false`
      - `server.tomcat.remoteip.host-header=X-Forwarded-Host`
      - `server.tomcat.remoteip.internal-proxies=`
+       - this is intentionally empty
      - `server.tomcat.remoteip.protocol-header-https-value=https`

 ## 3. Run the App